Arti Hurria Memorial Award

 In 2019, the AGS Health in Aging Foundation established the Hurria Memorial Award for Emerging Investigators in Internal Medicine Who are Focused on the Care of Older Adults in honor of Arti Hurria, MD, a distinguished geriatrics oncologist and long-standing leader of efforts to integrate geriatrics into the internal medicine specialties.
 This award will recognize accomplishments of junior and mid-career clinician investigators in general internal medicine and the specialties of internal medicine whose research is focused on geriatrics aspects of their subspecialty and who are committed to a career in aging research.

-The Hurria Memorial Award will provide a $2,000 honorarium to the recipient.
-One award will be presented each year at the AGS Annual Scientific Meeting.
+One Hurria Memorial Award will be presented each year at the AGS Annual Scientific Meeting.

 Arti Hurria, MD